Here's a rare chance to own a genuine piece of 'Atomic' history with this vintage, US-made, Firestone F-60 spark plug housed in its own display case.

 purpose (the T30 fits some late 40’s Chevys) should you so desire.

+Please note the appearance of the box may vary, slightly, depending upon the availability of supplies.
 Once our small stock has been sold there will be

 no more so don’t miss this incredibly rare opportunity to own a piece of